swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

 -   instructors are notified at least one week in advance and

--   each session has at least one facilitator (preferably two) to conduct the discussion.
+-   each session has at least one host (preferably two) to conduct the discussion.

 Meeting scheduling will be coordinated via [etherpad](http://pad.software-carpentry.org/instructor-discussion).